 Thank you for stopping by

-After 18 years of living on the big island, three years ago, 2019, my husband and I relocated to Southern California.
+After 18 years of living on the big island, four years ago, 2019, my husband and I relocated to Southern California.
 We are now living in the "high desert".
 Since I am originally from Tucson Arizona, I consider myself a "desert rat", and I have been taking lots of cactus flower pictures and southwest scenes.
 My next "stained glass" designs will be based on the beautiful Cactus flowers found blooming in Arizona and California as well as the amazing wildflowers.
 I also have a series of Hawks, native to the desert areas that are in the design phase.
 So watch for announcements.

 As if I'm not busy enough, I teach at local quilt shops in the Southern California area.
 I love to travel and was fortunate enough to be invited to teach at a week-long retreat in Israel, in 2018, by the Israeli Quilt Guild.
 It was an honor and a privilege to do so.
 I met several amazing quilt artists.

 I now have several of my patterns available as "laser cut kits".
 That means the fabric is attached to the fusible web and "cut-out" ready to fuse to the background fabric of your choice.
-The shell-backs have also been laser cut so it's super easy to create the "two-4-ers".
+Some, but not all, shell-back designs have also been laser cut so it's super easy to create the "two-4-ers".

 Piece through Quilting

 My favorite sewing machine is my Janome 9400.
 I also have a Huskylock 5 thread serger for garment making; a much loved 1946 Featherweight; and a Janome CM17 Embroidery Machine, and a Gammill Optimum, 30" throat, longarm.

 Fabric Companies that I order my fabric from.